Sonnyboyliston: Background

 Sonnyboyliston is a chestnut horse with a white blaze bred in Ireland by Diane O'Neill.
 As a yearling in September 2018 he was consigned to the Tattersalls Ireland sale and was bought for €26,000 by the trainer Johnny Murtagh, acting on behalf of Liam Clarke's Kildare Racing Club partnership.
 The colt entered training with Murtagh at Coolaghknock Glebe, County Kildare.

 He was from the fourth crop of foals sired by Power who won the National Stakes and the Irish 2000 Guineas.
-His other foals have included Laws of Indices, Helvic Dream and Mr Clint (Singapore Gold Cup).
+His other foals have included Laws of Indices (Prix Jean Prat), Helvic Dream (Tattersalls Gold Cup) and Mr Clint (Singapore Gold Cup).
 Sonnyboyliston was the first foal of his dam Miss Macnamara, a durable racemare who won five races on the flat and twice under National Hunt rules.
 Her dam Kincob was a sister of the Irish 2000 Guineas winner Bachelor Duke.
 Kincob was a great-great-granddaughter of the American broodmare Thong, whose other descendants have included Sadler's Wells, Nureyev, Thatch and El Condor Pasa.